 You need ETH to pay for some of your interactions with the blockchain and to pay for the items you buy.
 You can buy it through OpenSea, either by depositing from an exchange like Coinbase or using your credit card; or directly in your wallet extension.

 Adding ETH through OpenSea

-Clicking it will prompt a pop-up window with two options:
+Clicking it will prompt a pop-up window showing your wallet address:

 1) Deposit from an Exchange.

 For most people it’s best to find the most reputable crypto exchange, like Coinbase or Binance, which will offer a way to buy crypto with cash.